-The import, use and development of Genetically Modified Organisms (GMOs) in Tasmania, along with any other dealings, are regulated by numerous laws at both the Commonwealth and State levels.
+The import, use and development of Genetically Modified Organisms (GMOs) in Tasmania, along with any other dealings, are regulated by laws at both the Commonwealth and State levels.

 Tasmania has a moratorium in place until 16 November 2029.